6 Techniques To Record Video Testimonials Like a Proย

 In this article, we will refer to someone interviewed as Talent.
 We use the term in the industry, whether itโ€™s a CEO or a professional actor.

-Choose the right location to record video testimonials.ย
+Choose the right location to record video testimonials.

 Choosing the right place to record video testimonials is an important step in engaging with an audience visually.
 Youโ€™ve probably seen a few video testimonials against a white wall or in a tight corner office.
 Those shots donโ€™t convey warmth and do not create an emotional connection with the viewer.

-It’s hard to record video testimonials in a confined space.
+Itโ€™s hard to record video testimonials in a confined space.
 Look for a wide open space that will give you options for a background that compliments your talent.
 Your focus should be on the person being interviewed.
+A well-chosen location also helps in showcasing happy customers effectively.

 Thatโ€™s why itโ€™s best to find a location where you can use the background as a texture.
 You can create texture by using a shallow depth of field or having the background blurredโ€”this is what we call bokeh in the business.
 This gives you a nice, soft background thatโ€™s welcoming and keeps the focus on your talent.